Eleveight OS V2 Kite Package

-- Medium aspect ratio optimized for light wind usage
+- Optimized aspect ratio for superior light wind performance

 Adjustable turning settings: